New Jersey Saltwater Fishing

 The current allocation from the Atlantic States Marine Fisheries Commission is 215,912 pounds.
 Should New Jersey exceed this quota, any overage would be subtracted from the following year’s quota.

 Application Process: Striped Bass Bonus Program permits are issued via mail only.
 Go to NJFishandWildlife.com/bonusbas.htm to download the application.
 The permit is non-transferable and valid for the current calendar year.
 Only one permit can be used per day and harvest reporting is mandatory.
 For regulation or program updates, visit NJFishandWildlife.com/bonusbas.htm or check the marine fish “listen only” information line (609) 292-2083.

 Anglers may fillet one legal-sized summer flounder from their daily possession limit catch for use as bait.
 This carcass, commonly known as the rack, shall be kept intact so it can be measured for compliance with the minimum size limit.
-No parts of any summer flounder caught on a previous fishing trip shall be in possession; only fish just caught on this outing.
+Anglers shall not be in possession of any parts of any summer flounder caught on a previous fishing trip; only fish just caught on the current outing.

 Shore-based anglers fishing at Island Beach State Park (IBSP) may retain 2 fish greater than or equal to 16 inches (total length) only at IBSP during the current open summer flounder fishing season.
 Shore-based fishing is defined as fishing from a pier, jetty, beach, bank, or marsh.

 The minimum size limit for tautog is 15 inches.
 There is a four fish possession limit from Jan.
 1–Feb.
 28, a closed season from March 1–March 31, a four fish possession limit from April 1–April 30, a closed season from May 1–July 16, a one fish possession limit from July 17–Nov.
 15 and a six fish possession limit from Nov.
 16–Dec.
 31.